 Commercial landscaping fertilizers come in two primary forms: liquid and granular.
 Neither category is 100% safe for pets, even if labeled “pet-friendly,” and should be appropriately stored where dogs and cats can’t reach it.

-Once applied, liquid fertilizer is absorbed by plants and soil relatively fast.
+- Liquid fertilizer is absorbed by plants and soil relatively fast.
 After it dries out, your lawn and garden are typically considered safe for pets.
 When you apply liquid fertilizer to potted plants, it can overflow at the pot’s base, where dogs can drink it.
 Keep pets away from freshly fertilized pots and wash the overflow.

-Granular fertilizers require water (rain or irrigation) to dissolve into the soil.
+- Granular fertilizers require water (rain or irrigation) to dissolve into the soil.
 Most experts recommend watering the lawn or garden and allowing the soil and fertilizer to dry out before letting the dog out for a walk.

 To always be on the safe side, wait 48 to 72 hours after a fertilizer application before allowing the dog back into your yard.

-The ingestion of regular NPK fertilizers typically leads to gastrointestinal irritation and connected clinical signs such as abdominal pain, vomiting, and diarrhea.
+The ingestion of regular N-P-K fertilizers typically leads to gastrointestinal irritation and connected clinical signs such as abdominal pain, vomiting, and diarrhea.
 Symptoms are often mild and not life-threatening.

 If the fertilizer contains toxic insecticides such as organophosphates, you can expect to see more severe symptoms reflecting health issues with the gastrointestinal and nervous system: